Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 • Career-focused.
 If you want to upskill into a job, then you can definitely do that here

 • University partnered.
-That means actual degrees at the end of some of these courses (if that's important to you or the role you're looking for)
+That means you can get actual accredited degrees at the end of some of these courses.
+(If that's important to you or the role you're looking for)

 • Large library.
 7,000+ courses across many technical fields such as Robotics and Engineering